shinyorg/mediatorsample/README.md

 1. Allows cross functional teams to work enable cross functional requirements without being tightly coupled
 2. Allows each feature/module to register its own services, controls, pages, viewmodels, etc in isolation while still having access to shared functionality like logging, configuration, etc
+3. Through use of Shiny.Mediator.Prism, we can achieve strongly typed routing and navigation parameters via a simple Mediator request that implements the IPrismNavigationRequest

 ## FAQ